 b.
 Admitted assets, if the buyer-lessor is a related party, or either admitted or nonadmitted assets if the buyer-lessor is not a related party.
 For purposes of this paragraph, related parties include those identified in SSAP No. 25 and entities created for the purpose of buying and leasing nonadmitted assets for the reporting entity and/or its affiliates.

+c.
+A sale where the cash received by the seller has access restrictions does not meet the definition of a sale for sale-leaseback accounting and shall be recorded as a financing arrangement as described in paragraph 39.

 39. A sale-leaseback transaction that does not qualify for sale-leaseback accounting nor the deposit method shall be accounted for by the financing method.
 Under this method the seller-lessee shall not derecognize the transferred asset and shall account for any amounts received as a financial liability and the buyer-lessor shall not recognize the transferred asset and shall account for the amounts paid as a receivable.
+A sale-leaseback transaction where the cash received as part of the sale is subject to access restrictions would not qualify for sale-leaseback accounting and shall be accounted for by the financing method.

 Status: